UPCOMING NURSE INJECTOR DATES

 2. Bin the bargains

-If the price is questionably low for Botox or filler, you may be getting a diluted dosage.
+If the price is questionably low for Botox/Dysport or filler, you may be getting a diluted dosage.
 Manufacturers also say that unauthorized suppliers may compromise the effectiveness and safety of injectables by, for example, not storing them at the proper temperature or even offering counterfeit products.
 All products at Precision Esthetics Inc are Health Canada approved and syringes are not pre-filled.
+All products are filled in front of the client.

 The cosmetic injector performing the injection should have you smile and frown and raise your eyebrows.
 An experienced professional is carefully evaluating you that whole time to see how different areas of your face naturally move, so that she can keep you looking refreshed instead of expressionless.
 You should also be given a thorough health assessment prior to the injection.
 Certain antibiotics, specifically in the aminoglycoside category, like gentamicin (prescribed for bacterial infections), can increase the potency of neurotoxins.
 (To avoid risk, do not receive treatment for the duration of your antibiotic prescription.)
 Worst-case scenario: You end up with a droopy lid or lip.